Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/bitcoin-integrations.rst

   :depth: 2
   :local:

-Here you will find guides on how to connect different kinds of Bitcoin wallets (hardware and software) to your Embassy node, to complete your sovereign Bitcoin stack!
+Here you will find guides on how to connect different kinds of Bitcoin wallets (hardware and software) to your server's node, to complete your sovereign Bitcoin stack!

 .. _blockstream-green: